3516 BP - Emergencies and Disaster Preparedness Plan

 EMERGENCIES AND DISASTER PREPAREDNESS PLAN

-The Governing Board recognizes that all district staff and students must be prepared to respond quickly and responsibly to emergencies, disasters and threats of disaster.
+The Governing Board recognizes that all district staff and students must be prepared to respond quickly and responsibly to emergencies, disasters, and threats of disaster.
 The district shall take all reasonable steps to prevent and/or mitigate the impact of a disaster on district students, staff, and schools.

 In developing the disaster preparedness plan, the Superintendent or designee shall involve district staff at all levels, including administrators, district police or security officers, facilities managers, transportation managers, food services personnel, school psychologists, counselors, school nurses, teachers, classified employees, and public information officers.
-As appropriate, he/she shall also collaborate with law enforcement, fire safety officials, emergency medical services, health and mental health professionals, parents/guardians, and students.
+As appropriate, the Superintendent shall also collaborate with law enforcement, fire safety officials, emergency medical services, health and mental health professionals, parents/guardians, and students.

 District employees are considered disaster service workers and are subject to disaster service activities assigned to them.
 (Government Code 3100)